Books of the Maccabees: First versus Second Books of Maccabees

-In Second Maccabees, the author portrays Judas Maccabaeus and the martyrs who fight alongside him as champions; they earn divine favor as a result.
-The author of First Maccabees presents an objective and sobering account, taking influence from the authors of the Hebrew Bible.
-Second Maccabees is noticeably dramatic and emotional.
-First Maccabees begins with the rise and legitimacy of the Hasmonean dynasty, originating with an account of the life of the Jewish priest Mattathias, a forefather of the Maccabean revolt.
-Second Maccabees begins with two letters, Epistle I and Epistle II.
+In First Maccabees, the author presents an objective historical account of the persecution of the Jews by Antiochus IV.
+It deals with the rise and legitimacy of the Hasmonean dynasty, beginning with an account of the life of the Jewish priest Mattathias, a forefather of the Maccabean revolt.
+The sober style of First Maccabees takes influence from the authors of the Hebrew Bible.